openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when internal errors occur during image saving, such as memory allocation or multithreading exceptions.
+This error code is returned for internal errors during image saving, such as memory allocation or multithreading exceptions.

 **Possible Causes**

-Generic kernel errors, such as memory allocation or multithreading issues.
-Specific causes may include null internal objects, processing timeouts, etc.
+Generic kernel errors related to memory allocation or multithreading.
+Specific causes may include null internal objects or timeouts.

 **Resolution Steps**

-1. Ensure sufficient system memory is available and check for anomalies in the device's system version.
+1. Ensure sufficient system memory and check for system version anomalies.
 2. Try restarting the device.

 ## 29600002 Image Input Error